vdelia/vdelia.github.io/_drafts/clojure_basics.md

 permalink: /clojure/basics/
 tags:
   - clojure
-  - functional programming
+  - functional-programming
 ---

 In this post I cover the basics of the Clojure programming language.
 Then buy a book.

 ## Syntax

-Clojure has a very simple syntax.
-I won't spend a paragraph to explain you that to write a conditional you need the two characters `if`, followed by a condition between `(` and  `)`, and so on.
-A Clojure program is built by creating a sequence of data structures, called **forms**, which are evaluated by the compiler.
+A Clojure program is a sequence of data structures, called **forms**, which are evaluated by the **compiler**.
-Forms can be written in a file (*programming*), or produced by evaluating other forms ([*metaprogramming*][metaprog]).
+Forms can be written in a source file (*programming*), and then loaded by the **reader**.
+Alternatively, they are produced by evaluating other forms ([*metaprogramming*][metaprog]).

-The **Reader** is the component which reads sequence of characters, and produces the forms which are then processed by the **compiler**.
+This last step allows the developer to create new syntax.

-You can think of it as if the syntax of the language would be `json`.
-The reader reads its textual representation from a source file, and deserializes it to objects.
-Then, the compiler evaluates those objects to produce a result, perform side-effects, or potentially generate new objects to evaluate.
+You can think of it as if the syntax of the language was `json`.
+The reader loads the textual representation from a source file, and deserializes it to binary objects: constants, lists, etc.

-## The Reader
+Then, the compiler evaluates those objects to produce a result, perform side-effects, or generate new `json` to evaluate.

-The REPL, or even better the InstantRepl of LightTable, is the best way to understand how the Reader works.
+The REPL, like the InstantRepl of LightTable, is the best tool to understand how this stuff works.

 [metaprog]: https://en.wikipedia.org/wiki/Metaprogramming